-Tocopherols are a preservative used in human and dog food to help minimize and prevent spoilage.
-Tocopherols are effective preservatives as they can inhibit the oxidation of fats which would cause them to go rancid.
+The reason that Tocopherols are effective preservatives is that they can inhibit the oxidation of fats which would cause the food in question to go rancid.

 Dog Food Brands That Use Tocopherols

 As a consequence, they must turn to natural preservatives like Tocopherols to ensure that their products have a long and safe shelf life.